Are you confused about the difference between RAW or JPEG? Let’s chat about what to choose and when!

 I primarily shoot JPEG since most of our work is weddings & portraits where the lighting isn’t rapidly changing from shot to shot and I can get the exposure close enough that I can make whichever tweaks needed in Lightroom for my final images.
 Of course being able to shoot JPEG when doing weddings and editing around 2,000 images is very helpful compared to RAW in terms of workflow, especially since shooting the megapixel monster Nikon D800.

-I hope this post gives some insight, education and lets you know when shooting RAW can be the right move and when JPEG can outshine shooting RAW.
-As with most things being versatile is never a bad thing and being able to shoot in both formats and having a workflow for post processing both RAW or JPEG is certainly a good idea.
+I hope this post gives some insight, education and lets you know when shooting in either format can be the right move and when another format can outshine the other.
+As with most things being versatile is never a bad thing and being able to shoot in both file formats and having a workflow for post processing both RAW and JPEG is certainly a good idea.

 Thanks for reading!